Roasted butternut squash recipe is a breeze to make and incredibly tasty and nutritious too. It took me just one hour from start to finish.

 Another great source of these yellow carotenes is this wonderful gooseberry jam recipe[4]; they are somewhat controversial as they are among the invasive alien species but also provide many benefits to humans and birds.

-Remember that cooking vegetables in the oven raises the glycemic index; if you're obese these roasted butternut squash recipes will probably increase your blood sugar unnecessarily and contribute to further weight gain.
+Remember that cooking vegetables in the oven raises the glycemic index.
+If you're insulin resistant then these roasted butternut squash recipes may increase your blood sugar unnecessarily and contribute to weight gain; keep the portion sizes small.

 Food as medicine points to interesting research that type-2 diabetics can put their disease into remission with lifestyle changes alone, requiring no medication whatsoever.

-The way you cook your food is vital; in general boiling is more beneficial and better still is to let your roasted butternut squash recipes, and other starches, cool overnight in the fridge; and reheat them the next day.
-They "retrograde" which makes it more difficult for enzymes to digest in the small intestine; they produce much less of a blood sugar rush.
+The way you cook your food is vital.
+In general boiling is more beneficial and better still is to let your roasted butternut squash recipes cool overnight in the fridge; and reheat them the next day.
+They "retrograde" which makes it more difficult for enzymes to digest in the small intestine; there is much less of a blood sugar rush.

 Bernie's busy too with his seventh book, Priests Denied.
 Meantime enjoy one of the other six.
 Available and very cheap on your Kindle or smartphone from Amazon.